LolitaDias/SQL-Employee-Database-Analysis/README.md

 #### Data Engineering

+Tasks:

-* Use the information you have to create a table schema for each of the six CSV files.
-Remember to specify data types, primary keys, foreign keys, and other constraints.
+Used the information we have to create a table schema for each of the six CSV files.
+Specified data types, primary keys, foreign keys, and other constraints.

 * Import each CSV file into the corresponding SQL table.